Introduction

 .

-situation leads to a full scan, and appear in the execution plan as
+situation leads to a full scan, and appears in the execution plan as full scan:

 .